Exploring the Alphabet of English Idioms: A Journey through ‘L’

 Justifications:

 This is an idiom because it figuratively refers to someone or something that keeps reappearing, often unwanted.
-The phrase uses the metaphor of a bad penny to symbolize something undesirable or persistent, not the literal currency.
+The idiom uses the metaphor of a bad penny to symbolize something undesirable or persistent, not the literal currency.

 Origin: